akinsho/toggleterm.nvim/README.md

 see `:h expand()` for more details

+### TermSelect

+This command uses `vim.ui.select` to allow a user to select a terminal to open or to focus if it's already open.
+This can be useful if you have a lot of terminals and want to open a specific one

 ### Sending lines to the terminal

 You can "send lines" to the toggled terminals with the following commands: